It's the deadliest year for people in ICE custody in decades; next year could be worse

 Former agency officials are warning that increased detention population, decreased oversight, an increase in street and community arrests and continued difficulties staffing medical teams will result in more deaths.
 This summer, ICE received about $70 billion to hire more staff, including deportation and detention officers, and increase its detention space.
 Across the country, media and immigration advocates have reported overcrowding, unsanitary conditions and issues with food and health care access — a byproduct of a rapid scaling-up of immigration arrests.

 "Can staffing actually keep pace with the increase in population?
-And that becomes particularly challenging in more remote locations where it was already difficult to find qualified staff willing to come out and work," said Peter Mina, who worked at ICE for nearly a decade including most recently as the deputy officer for Civil Rights and Civil Liberties.
+And that becomes particularly challenging in more remote locations where it was already difficult to find qualified staff willing to come out and work," said Peter Mina, who worked at ICE for nearly a decade and then six years as a deputy officer for Civil Rights and Civil Liberties at DHS.
 "And that just places risk all across the system, including, unfortunately, individuals in detention facing medical conditions that might result in their death."

 ICE did not respond to an immediate request for comment on the count.